Types of Pool Finishes: Which One is for You?

 Pebble aggregate finishes include cement, pebbles, some smooth stones, and pigmentation.
 This finish creates a blue-lagoon-like water appearance and has a very natural feel.

 Pool owners love that this finish creates a non-slip surface and that you can get it in several texture and color options.
 Pebble aggregate finishes will last between 10 and 20 years.
-If you prefer the pebble aggregates,
+If you prefer the pebble aggregates, CL Industries has some good pebble options in various styles.

 If you are looking for a high-end aggregate finish for your pool, the glass bead option will be a fantastic choice.
 This finish adds a 3D appeal to the swimming pool and a lovely sparkle that makes it ideal for use as an accent for contemporary swimming pools.